-‘Downton Abbey’ Actor Who Plays Carson Is Recognized By Prince Charles
+‘Downton Abbey’ Actor, Who Plays Carson, Is Recognized By Prince Charles

 The actor, who seems to be as modest as Carson, didn’t truly understand why he was being honored with the special award.

 “I guess it’s mainly recognition due to Downton Abbey,” the actor said.
-“It says ‘for services to drama’ and I’m not sure quite what services I’ve given to drama—longevity probably as I’m approaching about 49 years in the business—so a long service medal!”
+“It says ‘for services to drama’ and I’m not sure quite what services I’ve given to drama — longevity probably as I’m approaching about 49 years in the business — so a long service medal!”

 Downton Abbey star Jim Carter just received an OBE https://t.co/ZCWCQrib6h